Please read before reviewing any links:

 Assistantships - Awarded by individual departments, assistantships require students to provide a service to the university in exchange for a stipend.
 Assistantships tend to be in the areas of teaching, research, and administration.
-Often times, tuition is subsidized or waived outright.
-Assistantship areas and responsibilities will vary according to program or department.
+Oftentimes, tuition is subsidized or waived outright.
+Assistantship areas and responsibilities will vary according to the program or department.

 College Work-Study Program - Eligible students are provided part-time employment during the academic year and possibly full or part-time employment during the summer.